priyanka731/Hotel_Management/README.md

 * IRoomRepo

 ## Project Summary
-In this application we can Create Read Update Delete Hotel Rooms from the different api that are in this application
+In this application we can Create Read Update Delete Hotel Rooms from the different api that are in this application.